 ““Some kids are losing their childhood because their parents are so overprotective,” Skenazy says.
 “Fear is being shoved down their throats at every juncture.
 “Yes, you have to be vigilant, but not to the degree where you are micromanaging and stopping them from thriving and becoming independent.”

-Getting back to the reality TV series, viewers are introduced to some bizarre examples such as one mother insisting that her 13- year-old son use the women’s public restroom in case child molesters are lurking in the men’s lavatory.
-Another is so terrified that her 10-year-old will choke when eating food, that she spoon feeds him like a baby.
+Getting back to the reality TV series, viewers are introduced to some bizarre examples such as one mother insisting her 13- year-old son use the women’s public restroom in case child molesters are lurking in the men’s lavatory.
+Another is so terrified that her 10-year-old will choke when eating food, she spoon feeds him like a baby.
 Give me a break.

-You might be pleased to know (or not) that Cayle White was far from being a lost cause in terms of turning around her obsessive behaviour.
-After the ‘Intervening Mom’ Lenore Skenazy insisted that the family go for a barbecue in a park — where the agitated Cayle White was banned from any involvement in the cooking process — White comes to the realization that steaks with a tinge of pink inside do not constitute a death sentence from food poisoning.
+You might be pleased to know (or not) Cayle White was far from being a lost cause in terms of turning around her obsessive behaviour.
+After ‘Intervening Mom’ Lenore Skenazy insisted the family go for a barbecue in a park — where the agitated Cayle White was banned from any involvement in the cooking process — White comes to the realization that steaks with a tinge of pink do not constitute a death sentence from food poisoning.
 In another enforced challenge, Amedeo is given nothing more than a map, no cellphone, and told to spend two hours exploring Central Park.
-During his odyssey, Amadeo actually has the courage to ask a stranger for the time— something utterly unthinkable in the past.
+During his odyssey, Amadeo finds the courage to ask a stranger for the time— something utterly unthinkable in the past.